O'Dwyer v. Nair Libel Case: Closing argument and verdict

 Speaking with full deliberation and knowing the whole of the evidence given in this case I expressed my view that General Dyer, in the grave and exceptional circumstances acted rightly and in my opinion he was wrongly punished by the Secretary of State for India.
 McCardie (May 1924).

 At the trial's close, McCardie summed up the case by instructing the jury.
 He made his sympathies with Dyer clear, expressing his opinion that "Dyer, under the grave and exceptional circumstances, acted rightly, and in my opinion, upon his evidence, he was wrongly punished by the Secretary of State for India".

+The jury was unable to agree on a verdict, and agreed to accept a majority decision.
 On 29 May 1924, except for Laski, the remaining 11 jurors voted in O'Dwyer's favour.
 Nair was made to pay for the cost of the trial in addition to damages.
 O'Dwyer received £500 and costs of £20,000.

 Response

 The trial was widely covered in the UK's media, particularly The Times.
 Although O'Dwyer won the case, the trial renewed scrutiny of British actions in Punjab.
 McCardie's remarks drew criticism from the Government by openly discrediting the Hunter Committee's findings and reversing the government's earlier stance.
 Primeminister at the time, Ramsay Macdonald could have consulted the then Attorney General Patrick Hastings.
 For many, the verdict affirmed Dyer's actions.

 A few days after the verdict, E. M. Forster published A Passage to India and in resentment to the verdict sent McCardie a copy.

 Nair's book in vernacular was withdrawn by the British Government following the verdict.

-In 2025, an adaptation of the trial featured in the Indian film Kesari Chapter 2, based on the book The Case That Shook The Empire by Raghu Palat and Pushpa Palat.
+In 2025, Karan Singh Tyagi's adaptation of the trial featured in the Indian film Kesari Chapter 2, based on the book The Case That Shook The Empire by Raghu Palat and Pushpa Palat.

+Significance

+The case is significant for its trial records, which provide details of the events in Punjab in 1919 not recorded elsewhere, with some of the principal participants elaborating on earlier accounts and lesser known figures involved in those events given the opportunity to testify.
+According to Nigel Collett, the trial brought forward new evidence, with witness testimony shedding light on the attitude of sections of the Indian establishment towards the suppression of the Punjab disturbances, and the quality of intelligence available to the Government of India.
+It suggests that some Indians, whose positions depended on continued British rule, not only accepted the suppression but actively supported it.

+The trial possibly influenced Sir Arthur Currie in pursuing a libel case in 1927–28.